kingaa/sbied/syllabus.md

 In the spirit of ensuring an efficient and enjoyable learning experience for everyone, we establish the following specific rules to govern our conduct.

+1. ***Have a sense of humor!***
+   In online courses, many things can go wrong.
+   Let's be generous and tolerant toward one another, and always willing to laugh!
 1. ***During live plenary discussions, turn on your audio and video only for questions***.
    Live plenary discussions will be held over Zoom.
    Please mute your audio and video *unless and until you have a question.*